cables-gl/cables/doc/gitbook/guidelines/guidelines.md

 ```
 var arrIn;
 var newArray;
 // This line below is a reference.This will modify the array in the op before this one.
 //Better to avoid doing this
 newArray = arrIn ;
 //It's better to make a deep copy like this
 for(var i = 0 ; i < arrIn; i++)
 {
   newArray[i] = arrIn[i];
 }
 ```

+# Mesh ops
+All ops that work with 3D meshes should adhere to the following rules, to guarantee best integration with other ops.

+- If render input is NOT connected geometry output is always NULL
+- On creation of the op, geometry output is NULL
+- Toggle for rendering should be called "Render Mesh"
+- Next output trigger should be called "next"
+- Optimize meshes to not always rebuild the whole geometry (e.g. scaling of rectangle)
+- Add a checkbox "force update" to disable and change the mesh again

 # Namespaces

 Every op has two short name, e.g. `KeyboardInput` and a namespace, e.g. `Ops.Devices.Keyboard.KeyboardInput`.

 The name will be presented to the user in the patch-view, the long version exists to group similar ops together.<br>
 In the op-add-dialog (when pressing `ESC` in the patch-view) users can click on any part of the namespace to view all ops with that namespace.